maevsi/maevsi/README.md

     Edit the newly created `stack.env` file then and fill `PNPM_STORE_DIR` with what's printed by the following command:
     ```
     pnpm store path
     ```
+1. install a root development certificate on your system and create subcertificates for the application
+    ```
+    mkcert -install
+    ./certificates/mkcert.sh
+    ```
 1. you are now ready to start everything up!
     ```